ruv/easyforth/index.markdown

 respectively.

-`initialize-snake` sets the `length` variable to `4`, then loops from `0` to `length + 1` filling in the starting snake positions.
+`initialize-snake` sets the `length` variable to `4`, then loops from `0` to the length value (inclusive, giving length+1 iterations) filling in the starting snake positions.
 The snake positions are always kept one longer than the length so we can grow the snake easily.

 `set-apple-position` and `initialize-apple` set the initial position of the